Recently Redesigned Bingo Sites

 To reflect new TV or press advertising campaign

-A prime recent example of this is at Mecca Bingo
+A prime example of this is at Mecca Bingo

-, where the infamous twerking cactus and the talking creme brulee were replaced with the tiny-bodied Mecca players.
+, where the infamous twerking cactus and the talking creme brulee were replaced by the tiny-bodied Mecca players (who were themselves later replaced by a new celebrity endorsement.
 Wink Bingo

 also had a makeover shortly after announcing the retirement of everyone's favourite dancing dog.